dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 They will keep riding high and solving untold numbers of bugs, we just inherit.

 There isn't a more free spirited project around.

+or, bail, and just limp on with our custom front end ?

+Or snippet out just the bits that handle the streaming and rendering ?

+I am supposed to be getting transcludes working.
+This would delay that.